Rheisen/rails-react_boilerplate/README.md

 # README

-Welcome to the RavenAI Web Project.
-Please read the following information to setup the project on your local machine.
+Welcome to the React-Rails Boilerplate.

+Please read the following information tosetup the project on your local machine.

 ## Setup

-* Project Ruby Version:
+Project Ruby Version: 2.5.0

-* Project Rails Version:
+Project Rails Version: 5.1.4

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+1. Git clone this repository

+    Run: `git clone git@github.com:Rheisen/rails-react_boilerplate.git`

+2. Navigate into the project folder and set up the database

+    Run: `rake db:create`

+    Run: `rake db:migrate`

+3. Done!

+## Running on Local Machine

+If the project has been set up correctly running on local should be quick.

+Install foreman on your local machine if you don't have it:

+`gem install foreman` (make sure this is NOT added to the project Gemfile)

+Start: `foreman start -f Procfile.dev -p 3000`